Some useful links

 - Foundation for Medieval Genealogy

-Charitable foundation for research into pre-1500 genealogy; an annual fee is charged for access to its website, where the projects include Foundations, a twice-yearly online journal, and the Medieval Genealogical Registry, a referenced database of medieval genealogy (see below under databases).
+Charitable foundation for research into pre-1500 genealogy; an annual fee is charged for access to its website, where the projects include Foundations, an annual journal of which volumes 1-3 are freely available online, and the Online Library Catalogue and Reference Database, a referenced database of medieval genealogy.

 Many extensive databases are available on the internet, and they